Achievable logoAchievable logo

 Feedback

-Behavior is a product of both the situation (e.g., cultural influences, social roles, and the presence of bystanders) and of the person (e.g., personality characteristics).
-Subfields of psychology tend to focus on one influence or behavior over others.
-Situationism is the view that our behavior and actions are determined by our immediate environment and surroundings.
+Behavior is shaped by both the situation (for example, cultural influences, social roles, and the presence of bystanders) and the person (for example, personality characteristics).
+Different subfields of psychology often emphasize one influence more than the other.
+Situationism is the view that behavior and actions are determined mainly by the immediate environment and surroundings.

-In contrast, dispositionism holds that our behavior is determined by internal factors.
-An internal factor is an attribute of a person and includes personality traits and temperament.
-Social psychologists have tended to take the situationist perspective, whereas personality psychologists have promoted the dispositionist perspective.
-Modern approaches to social psychology, however, take both the situation and the individual into account when studying human behavior.
+In contrast, dispositionism holds that behavior is determined mainly by internal factors.
+An internal factor is an attribute of a person, including personality traits and temperament.
+Social psychologists have often emphasized the situationist perspective, while personality psychologists have often emphasized the dispositionist perspective.
+Many modern approaches to social psychology, however, consider both the situation and the individual when studying human behavior.

 Attributing behavior to persons or situations